isomerpages/enterprisesg-sac-old/_resources/3-faq.md

 **Demonstrate Credibility**
 No organisation will want to spend money on getting a report or certificate that has not been accredited by a competent body.
 An SAC-accredited organisation is able to demonstrate competence for the report or certificate through its sound management system and the use of trained and competence personnel.

+### Frequently Asked Questions on Singapore GLP Compliance Programme

+---

+#### What is the difference between GLP recognition and ISO/IEC 17025 accreditation?

+GLP is a quality system concerned with the organisation process and conditions under which the non-clinical studies are planned, recorded, archived and reported.
+ISO/IEC 17025 accreditation is a formal recognition for technical competence to undertake specific tests or calibrations.
+In general GLP is used for non-clinical health & safety studies that are often called for in regulations while ISO/IEC 17025 accreditation is used normally voluntary.
+Laboratory accreditation to ISO/IEC 17025 is for routine testing and measurement while GLP covers often a series of experiments.
+Only GLP recognition can provide an effective quality system that gives regulators the necessary confidence in relation to how non-clinical health and safety studies are planned, performed, monitored, recorded, reported and archived.